jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

   - use *design formula* for `lm()`, separating predictors by `+`
       - the coefficients get created automatically
-      - all priors are flat (unimformative)
+      - all priors are flat (uninformative)
   - linear regression below is modeled in R shown in the following design formula